Joanie Sompayrac has taught college students for more than two decades. She began to notice a change in her students about 10 years ago.

-While both believe that parents are well-intentioned in their attempts to help, neither Lythcott-Haims or Sompayrac believe this kind of parental engagement is particularly helpful in the long run to students.
+While both believe that parents mean well in their attempts to help, neither Lythcott-Haims or Sompayrac believes this kind of parental engagement ultimately helps the students.

-How can parents be helpful without being overbearing?
-Lythcott-Haims suggests parents consider the following:
+How can you be helpful without being overbearing?
+Lythcott-Haims offers these tips:

-Perhaps the greatest way to prepare children for adulthood is to stop hovering, encourage them to be independent thinkers and help them to be who they are called to be, not who we think they should be.
+Perhaps the greatest way you can prepare children for adulthood is to stop hovering, encourage independent thinking and help them fulfill their calling in life.